KianShepherd/pyrays/README.md

      * 720p procedural gen
          * multi-threaded: 0h : 14m : 27s
          * single thread: 1h : 7m : 35s
+         * 4.7x speedup
            * Out of place note here about a more recent performance comparison.
-             We can now raytrace a higher resolution image (2880 x 1620) at higher raycounts per pixel and depth, with 8 million triangles total in the scene at this runtime (this scene was 2000 triangles total).
+             We can now raytrace a higher resolution image (7680 x 4320) at higher raycounts per pixel and depth, with 36 million triangles total in the scene in the same runtime (this scene was 2000 triangles total).
-         * 4.7x speedup
      * 400p test scene
          * multi-threaded: 0m : 19s
          * single thread: 1m : 51s